Emergency Alerts

 • We urge Maryland residents to be prepared, stay informed, and have multiple ways to receive emergency alerts.

 • Do not travel during the storm.
-Conditions will be hazardous and at times driving will be impossible.

 • If you must travel, make sure you have an emergency kit in your vehicle and be sure to let someone know your route and destination before you go.